-You are advised to apply for this course between November 2020 and June 2021.
+You are advised to apply for this course between November 2021 and June 2022.
 Interviews start in February and this is a popular course.

 If you are applying as an International Student, please contact our International Centre via email or telephone 00 44 (0)1223 226317.

 You will need Level 2 Maths and English, e.g. GCSE Maths and English grade 9 - 4 (A* - C) as a minimum before applying for this course.
 This is because most degree courses now require at least Level 2 Maths and English in addition to the Access diploma.
 Occasionally, exceptions are made for this pathway.
 This can be discussed at the Welcome Event.
 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education so we need to make sure you are well prepared for this starting point.
 Please research HE requirements very carefully.
 A STRONG COMMITMENT IS NEEDED AS THE COURSE IS VERY INTENSIVE.
 Acceptance onto the Access programme is conditional on you: • attending a Welcome event where you will be interviewed by a member of the team • providing a satisfactory reference • attending taster days: Tuesday 28th June – to Weds 29th June 2022

 We want you to achieve to the very best of your ability at CRC.
 To make this happen we offer both learning and personal support by specialist staff tailored to meet your specific needs.
 Assessment is by coursework and examinations.
 There will be at least one assignment for each unit (four units per subject).
 These assignments will be written such as essays / research projects; oral e.g. presentations and there will also be examinations at the end of some units.
 This programme take one year, starting at the beginning of September and finishing in late June the following year.
 In addition to timetabled classes, it is expected that students will complete at least 15 hours of further independent study per week.